romkatv/zsh4humans/tips.md

 function available to it.

-After you run this script, it's guaranteed that SSH teleportation will be fast and won't perform neither the installation nor update.
+After you run this script, it's guaranteed that SSH teleportation will be fast and won't perform the installation or update.

 To forcefully update Zsh for Humans on the remote machine, replace the last line with this: